powerfulseal/powerfulseal/docs/index.md

 ## Policies

-This following policy will kill a single pod, and then check that the service continues responding to HTTP probes.
+Just to give you a taste, here's an example policy.
+It will kill a single pod, and then check that the service continues responding to HTTP probes, to verify its resiliency to one of its pods going down.

 ```yaml
 scenarios: